Chloe, at one of our favorite places. I sure do miss her!

 Will our treasured pets go to heaven?
 Only God knows.
-However, we can say with confidence that God loves us and cares about the details of our lives; after all, he knows how many hairs are on our heads!
+However, we can say with confidence that God loves us and cares about the details of our lives; after all, he even knows how many hairs are on our heads!
 (Matthew 10:30)

 Prayer: Dear Lord, help me to cast all of my cares on you, believing that you care for me in every situation and grief I experience.
 Amen.

 Do you know if you're going to heaven?
 You can know today!
 Learn

 *Isaiah chapters 40-66.

 "I have to reply to this with something I heard Pastor Wayne Knisley say a couple years ago.
 He had commented something so wonderfully stated!
 If you think through the wisdom of this, this is his perfect explanation: A little girl was grieving over the loss of her cat.
 She asked, "Will my cat be in Heaven?"
 He responded with, "If you need your cat to be there, it will be there."
 Because all our needs are fulfilled in Heaven!
 Isn't that just the most perfect answer?
 Way to go Pastor Wayne!
 He has since passed on and now knows the answer to that question perfectly!
 Just thought you might enjoy that explanation!" ~ Kathy Cook.

 You can make a difference!
 Your donation to the site helps us distribute our ministry resources to churches across the world.